thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_introduction/about_navigating_thoughtspot.md

 ## Data

-**Data** contains a list of data sources (tables and worksheets).
+**DATA** contains a list of data sources (tables and worksheets).
 These are usually loaded and managed by your administrator.
 However, you may be able to import a spreadsheet (Excel or CSV) here, if you have the correct privileges.

 To learn more about this section, visit [Working with data](../data_view/data_intro_end_user.html#).